Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-coinbase/README.md

 ## Getting started

-You need to install the plugin, set credentials in Vendure and set a webhook in your Coinbase account
+You need to install the plugin, set API key in Vendure and set a webhook in your Coinbase account

 ### 1. Install the plugin in Vendure